MaciejDanko/hopit/README.md

 This software is an academic project.
 Any issues and pull requests are welcome. \* If `hopit` is malfunctioning, please report the case by submitting an issue on GitHub.
+Please see CONTRIBUTING.md for further details.

 ### Acknowledgements